-Prince Wellington is seeking a bride, but could you pass the test?
-The Marriott Theater for Young Audience’s newest production, The Princess and the Pea, will see who can and determine who shall be his bride.
-This one hour musical adaption of the classic fairy tale by Hans Christian Andersen will be running from now until May 3rd for all the princesses and princes in Lake County.
+“Hear ye, hear ye…Prince Wellington is seeking a bride.”
+The classic fairy tale by Hans Christian Andersen comes to life in a new musical The Princess and the Pea at The Marriott Theatre for Young Audiences.
+This one-hour musical adaption of the classic fairy tale by Hans Christian Andersen will be running from now until April 19th for all the princesses and princes in Lake County.

 In this modern twist on a classic fairytale, the local maidens and princess partake in a reality-style game show to win the prince’s hand in marriage.
 Queen Evermean has created this “Princess Test” to find the prince the perfect bride, which she has already decided is going the be Princess Buffy.

 Of course, the Prince has no interest in having a bride picked for him, he wants to marry for love.
 He tries to escape the castle, meets his true love and ends up…back at the castle in the middle of the Princess Test.

 After a song, some dancing and a lot of laughter the audience will see if the common girl Ruth can beat Buffy against the odds and pass the princess test.
 It’s a wonderful story of staying true to who you are and not letting others tell you who you are supposed to be.

 While obviously a love story the romance is minimal, one kiss, and kids will enjoy the lively numbers and fast-paced show.
 Queen Evermean, played by Jenna Coker-Jones, steals the show with her monologues and dramatic exits.
 Yur kids will be saying tootle-eee-roo-bye-bye every time they leave.
 The show is kept light and fun with screens placed around the theater broadcasting updates from the local news and weather.